OR&R Drift Card Studies

 Video: Adopt a Drifter: Scientists can also collect and analyze ocean data by using larger, more sophisticated drifting buoys.
 Through the NOAA Adopt a Drifter program, kids help deploy "drifters" from ships at sea to learn about ocean currents in real time.

-Drift Cards in the News
+Drifting Objects in the News

 Toy boat washes onto shores of Lake Superior – 27 years after launch in Minnesota: Two teachers launched two toy boats during a class field trip in Duluth, Minnesota in the 1993-94 school year, as part of a lesson on "Paddle-to-the-Sea," a 1941 children’s book by Holling C. Holling.
 Read how one of the boats was found.